robashton/purerl-cookbook/messaging/process.rst

 .. code-block:: haskell

+  data ChildMsg
-  data ChildMsg = Tick
+    = Tick
+    | Exit

-  childProcess :: SpawnedProcessState ChildMsg -> Effect Unit childProcess s@{ receive } = do
+  childProcess :: ProcessM ChildMsg Unit childProcess = do
     msg <- receive
     case msg of
-      Tick -> -- do something
+      Tick -> do
+        log "tick"
-        childProcess s
+        childProcess
+      Exit -> pure unit

-  init :: Gen.Init Msg State
+  init :: Effect Unit
   init = do
-    _ <- Gen.lift $ Process.spawnLink childProcess
+    _ <- Process.spawnLink childProcess

-    pure {}
+Note: an Exit value was added in this example, as *some* branch of the function *has* to return the expected type (unit), or the compiler will get upset.

 So how we do we send this newly awakened process a message?
 We're presently discarding the result of spawnLink - which is of type *Process ChildMsg*, so we'll want that obviously.

 .. code-block:: haskell

+  data ChildMsg
-  data ChildMsg = Tick
+    = Tick
+    | Exit

-  childProcess :: SpawnedProcessState ChildMsg -> Effect Unit childProcess s@{ receive } = do
+  childProcess :: ProcessM ChildMsg Unit childProcess = do
     msg <- receive
     case msg of
-      Tick -> -- do something
+      Tick -> do
+        log "tick"
-        childProcess s
+        childProcess
+      Exit -> pure unit

-  init :: Gen.Init Msg State
+  init :: Effect Unit
   init = do
-    child <- Gen.lift $ Process.spawnLink childProcess
+    child <- Process.spawnLink childProcess
     child !
 Tick
-    pure { child }

-Next up we'll probably want to get a message back from our long running process, to do that we'll want to pass the *childProcess* a reference to ourself so it can do that.
-Rather than trying to separate our datatypes with emitters, it's easiest to just give it a *Process Msg*, where Msg is our Gen server's msg type.
-Typically in this sort of setup the code is tightly coupled anyway because we're just trying to orchestrate a long running process within the same module and setting up layers of indirection isn't helpful when trying to re-read the code later.
+Next up we'll probably want to get a message back from our long running process, to do that we'll probably want to pass it a pid or a process - so let's move into the context of a GenServer and spin up a child process from there.

 .. code-block:: haskell

+  data ChildMsg
-  data ChildMsg = Tick
+    = Tick
+    | Exit

+  data Msg
-  data Msg = Response
+    = Response

-  childProcess :: Process Msg -> SpawnedProcessState ChildMsg -> Effect Unit childProcess parent s@{ receive } = do
+  childProcess :: Process Msg -> ProcessM ChildMsg Unit childProcess parent = do
     msg <- receive
     case msg of
-      Tick ->
+      Tick -> do
         parent !
 Response
-        childProcess parent s
+        childProcess parent
+      Exit -> pure unit

-  init :: Gen.Init Msg State
+  init :: InitFn Unit Unit Msg {}
   init = do
-    self <- Gen.self
+    self <- self
-    child <- Gen.lift $ Process.spawnLink $ childProcess self
+    child <- Process.spawnLink $ childProcess self
     child !
 Tick
-    pure { child }

-  handleInfo :: Msg -> State -> Gen.HandleInfo State Msg
-  handleInfo msg state =
+  handleInfo :: InfoFn Unit Unit Msg State handleInfo msg state =
     case msg of
       Response -> ...

-And voila, we have an arbitrary process spun up via spawnLink capable of being sent messages and sending messages back to its parent.
-All typed, all safe and remarkably compact.
+And voila, now we have a gen server that starts a child process that when sent a 'Tick' message, responds to use with a 'Response' message and it's all type safe thanks to the wonders of Purescript.